 RUF-I at University of Delaware

 Daryl Wattley, Jr. (Delaware State University), an eternal optimist, has enthusiastically started the first RUF ministry at DSU, one of the nation’s historically black universities.
 While a student at Georgia Southern University, Daryl was involved in both RUF and Campus Outreach.
 After completing his undergraduate career in 2006 (B.S.
 Public Speaking), Daryl moved on to become the first African-American graduate to earn an M.Div from Reformed Theological Seminary’s campus in his hometown of Atlanta.
 Since then he has split his time between media and ministry, including positions at Georgia Public Broadcasting and St. Paul’s Presbyterian Church in Atlanta.
 In 2014, Daryl moved from Georgia to begin an RUF ministry that would blend his passion for serving college students and reaching the African-American community with the Gospel.
 In his spare time, Daryl can be heard playing the trombone, piano, bass guitar, or percussion instruments.
-Daryl is married to Laria, and they welcomed their first child, a daughter, in September of 2019.
+Daryl is married to Laria, and they have two children, a daughter (September, 2018) and a son (May, 2020).

 RUF at Delaware State University